 - Tail mode (in case of value > 0).
 In this mode:

-- UserComment – a field custom comment that can be used to label the orders opened by the EA.
+- UserComment – user comment used to label orders opened by the EA.

-- MagicNumber – a basic identifier of the EA’s orders.
-This number should be less than 99999 and unique when multiple EAs are attached to a terminal.
+- MagicNumber – a unique basic identifier of EA’s orders.
+This number should be less than 99999.

-- Graphics – this option allows to enable/disable graphical objects on a chart.
+- Graphics – this option allows you to enable/disable graphic objects of the EA on a chart.